camellia-app/website-icons-proxy/README.md

 What it does under the hood:

 1. It sends request to `https://{domain}/` to receive HTML of the index page.
+It may follow redirects if needed.
-2. Then, it looks for `head > link[rel~=icon]` elements to find all favicon elements.
+2. Then, it looks for `head > link[rel~=icon]` elements to find all favicon links.
-3. It downloads all icons sequentially from largest to smallest.
-When first valid icon found, it returned as response.
+3. It downloads all icons sequentially from largest to smallest until successful download.
+It prioritizes favicons by `sizes` and `type` attributes.
 4. As fallback, if some previous step failed, request will be sent to `https://{domain}/favicon.ico`.